 Programs like VNSNY’s Nurse-Family Partnership (NFP), Project HOPE, and our veterans and LGBTQ+ outreach programs are designed to address health disparities in underserved populations.

 Our Community Collaborations initiative is strengthening outreach, boosting health literacy, and addressing health disparities head-on.
-Partnering with elected officials and community organizations, we have hosted or sponsored events to address the importance of voting, to provide testing for COVID-19 and HIV, and to distribute facemasks at our Chinatown Community Center.
+Partnering with elected officials and community organizations, we have hosted or sponsored events to address the importance of voting, to provide testing for COVID-19 and HIV, and to distribute facemasks at our Community Centers.

 We are in this together, and together we will stand strong.